 Advantages of Markup

-There are certain advantages by making use of markups in pricing the product by a manufacturer as listed down below.
+There are certain advantages to using markups in pricing the product by a manufacturer, as listed below.

-- Control on Selling Price – By deciding on the desired markup required, a manufacturer or seller will be well in control of the selling price so as to enable him to stay firm with regard to the selling price and not make way for the negotiation of margins.
+- Control on Selling Price – By deciding on the desired markup required, a manufacturer or seller will be well in control of the selling price to enable him to stay firm about the selling price and not make way for the negotiation of margins.

-- Better Negotiation – Once the producer has decided on the margin arrived through markups he will be in a better position to bargain or negotiate on deals without affecting his profitability since the margin that he wants to earn is now very well fixated.
+- Better Negotiation – Once the producer has decided on the margin arrived through markups, he will be better positioned to bargain or negotiate on deals without affecting his profitability since the margin he wants to earn is now very well-fixated.

-- Reduced Cost of Decision Making – When the required margin is pretty much fixed through the markup procedure, the management need not waste time and efforts in having to figure out the fair price, as they are pretty much clear with the cost that they have incurred and the required profits they would need to have it covered up.
-Hence there is no wastage of time and efforts on the part of the management.
-This overall effectiveness reduces the cost of decision making.
+- Reduced Cost of Decision Making – When the required margin is pretty much fixed through the markup procedure, the management need not waste time and effort in having to figure out the fair price, as they are pretty much clear with the cost that they have incurred and the required profits they would need to have it covered up.
+Hence there is no wastage of time and effort on the management.
+This overall effectiveness reduces the cost of decision-making.

-- Simple Method – The procedure is adopted in case of markup pricing is quite simple and does not take laborious tasks and procedures as the management is well aware of the cost that they have incurred and then go on to fix the minimum required margin to cover the same and thus provide for profits.
-It is done so by merely adding up the required margin to the cost and is in fact a really simple process.
+- Simple Method – The procedure adopted in case of markup pricing is quite simple and does not take laborious tasks and procedures as the management is well aware of the cost that they have incurred and then go on to fix the minimum required margin to cover the same and thus provide for profits.
+It is done so by merely adding up the required margin to the cost and is, in fact, a really simple process.

-- Minimum Information Dependence – The producer is relying on its own data with regard to cost and expense figures and hence there is little dependence on external information such as markets.
-The company or producer is making use of its own data to decide on the same.
+- Minimum Information Dependence – The producer relies on its data about cost and expense figures, and hence there is little dependence on external information such as markets.
+The company or producer uses its data to decide on the same.

 Disadvantages of Markup

-- Not Future-Oriented – This method is not forward-looking as it does not consider the future demand for the product which usually is the base on which the decision around the fair price usually revolves.
+- Not Future-Oriented – This method is not forward-looking.
+It does not consider the future demand for the product, which is usually the base on which the decision around the fair price usually revolves.

-- Competition not Considered – This method does not take into account the actions of the competitor and the impact of such actions on the price of the product.
-If one goes on to solely rely on internal company cost data to pick up the price of the product it surely is a recipe for disaster as it does not consider the external factors.
+- Competition not Considered – This method does not consider the competitors’ actions and the impact of such actions on the price of the product.
+If one solely relies on internal company cost data to pick up the price of the product, it surely is a recipe for disaster as it does not consider the external factors.

-A producer may very well adopt a simple procedure of markup to arrive at the selling price by making way for the desired margin, after considering the markup into the cost of the product.
-This method is simplistic avoids too much dependence and reduces the cost of decision making.
+A producer may very well adopt a simple markup procedure to arrive at the selling price by making way for the desired margin after considering the markup into the cost of the product.
+This method is simplistic, avoids too much dependence, and reduces the cost of decision-making.

-However, since it suffers from not considering the factors like external competition, it becomes imperative that the management goes on to look at these factors such that the pricing of the product arrived at through a process of markups can be even more efficient.
-In this manner, both external and internal considerations, being a necessary margin for the producer, are pretty much factored in that makes the price all the more efficient.
+However, since it suffers from not considering the factors like external competition, it becomes imperative that the management goes on to look at these factors such that the product’s pricing arrived at through a process of markups can be even more efficient.
+In this manner, both external and internal considerations, being a necessary margin for the producer, are factored in, making the price all the more efficient.

-This has been a guide to what is Markup and its Meaning.
-Here we discuss the formula to calculate markup percentage along with an example, advantages, and disadvantages.
+This has been a guide to what Markup is and it’s Meaning.
+Here we discuss the top 2 types of markup along with an example, advantages, and disadvantages.
 You can learn more about profitability ratios from the following articles –